ju4700/chrome-extension/README.md

 # Kahf Guard Chrome Extension

-A simple and efficient Chrome extension that allows users to easily switch between custom DNS servers for enhanced protection against dangerous websites, content, and other malicious activity.
+I tried a simple Chrome extension that allows users to easily switch between custom DNS servers for enhanced protection against dangerous websites, content, and other malicious activity.
+There still might be some issues because of the lack of documantation on the the kahf guard system.
+It may be that it is not open to public also, I do not claim anything regarding this.
+You can consider this a practice project.

 ## Features